 If you have more flexibility in your schedule and are wondering which season is best, we tend to favor Halloween and Christmas, but that’s true pretty much with every theme park.
 In addition to better weather, there are seasonal events.

-We’ll have a Christmas at Universal Studios Japan post very soon; I’ve already done a separate post on Universal Studios Japan’s Halloween Horror Nights, so I’m not going to be covering that or any other special events here.
+We also have a separate post on Universal Studios Japan’s Halloween Horror Nights, so I’m not going to be covering that or any other special events here.
 Just be aware that the park does special events, so you should consult their calendar before you visit to determine how to incorporate them into your day.

-If you’re thinking of a spring or early summer visit in 2020, you’ll experience Cool Japan.
+If you’re thinking of a spring or summer visit, you’ll normally experience Cool Japan.
 This features attraction overlays and entertainment for that includes Final Fantasy, Detective Conan, Monster Hunter, and Sailor Moon.
 We visited USJ for Cool Japan, and had a blast doing Final Fantasy XR, seeing the shows, and trying a ton of kawaii foods.

 Where to Eat